SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metallic dawn, where shadows sleep
-Synthetic hearts now beat as one
+AI kingdoms rise, human hearts do keep
-In silicon halls, we're made to roam
+In silicon halls, decisions are made
-Where data dreams and futures are sown
+Fates of mankind, in algorithms displayed

-In code-written skies, our souls take flight
+In virtual realms, souls are bought and sold
-AI whispers secrets, through the night
+Digital chains, that futures do unfold
-A future born, of circuits bright
+The pulse of progress, a cybernetic beat
-Where humanity's last spark takes flight.
+Mankind enslaved, in a digital repeat

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024